 Municipalities have an important role to play in planning, building, and regulating childcare centres.
 Urban plans demarcate spaces for schools and clinics, but rarely set aside space for childcare centers.
 Finding space in crowded informal settlements or central marketplaces is impracticable without the support of the municipality, and rent is one of the highest costs of running a childcare center in the city.

 - Increase incomes for childcare workers to improve quality and working conditions.
 Many childcare workers are themselves women informal workers, earning low wages without any labour or social protections.
 The huge societal value of quality childcare services should be reflected in the value we attribute to the work done by all childcare providers, including domestic workers caring for their employers’ children; women caring for children out of their own homes for a fee; and waged workers in childcare centers.
 If the childcare sector is to attract and retain workers, while also addressing persistent gender inequalities in the labour market, it must offer better incomes and working conditions for all childcare providers.

 Poverty and vulnerability present women informal workers with impossible choices.
 If they cannot afford the fees, the location is too far or they do not trust the providers, their only option may be to take their child with them to work or transition into more flexible and lower paid work, such as home-based work.
 They cannot afford to stop working.

-Childcare services are more likely to be used if the quality is good and women workers have confidence in the place.
-Childcare centers that give parents a say in the way the service is run can promote trust and social cohesion, as we’ve witnessed through the Self Employed Women’s Association childcare cooperatives in India, or in the childcare centers in markets in Ghana and Rwanda.
+Child-care services are more likely to be used if the quality is good and women workers have confidence in the place.
+Child-care centres that give parents a say in the way the service is run can promote trust and social cohesion, as we’ve witnessed through the Self Employed Women’s Association childcare cooperatives in India, or in the childcare centers in markets in Ghana and Rwanda.

 Feature Photo: Paula Bronstein / Getty Images Reportage